saranshmanu/Building-structure-danger-grade/README.md

 Given building details, your task is to build a model that can predict the extent of damage that has been done to a building after an earthquake.

 #### This was a hackerearth competition in which I created a model with 73% accuracy.
 More than 3000 people participated and currectly my rank is under 200

+##### This is the link to the competition https://www.hackerearth.com/challenge/competitive/machine-learning-challenge-6-1